 Terminator Linux Terminal emulator

 The user also has the option to make the background of XFCE Terminal transparent and there is also a compact mode which can be useful to customize the borders and toolbars of the Terminal emulator.
-XFCE Terminal might not be that beautiful, but I will recommend you to install it on your Linux computer if you carry out some intensive tasks and need a lightweight Terminal emulator in such a situation.
+XFCE Terminal might not be that beautiful, but I will recommend installing it on your Linux computer, if you carry out some intensive tasks and need a lightweight Terminal emulator in such a situation.

-The next lightweight Terminal emulator for Linux in my list is Terminology.
-It is one of the best Terminal emulators with not so good user interface but comes with all the basic functionalities like multi-coloured contextual text, with support for practical file preview and many more.
-Even though it is lightweight and do not come with a lot of functionalities, it has support for tabs, which by far is the most important feature of any productivity program today.
+The next lightweight Terminal emulator for Linux on my list is Terminology.
+It is one of the best Terminal emulators with not so good user interface but comes with all the basic functionalities like multi-colored contextual text, support for practical file preview, and many more.
+Even though it is lightweight and does not come with a lot of functionalities, it has support for tabs, which by far is the most important feature of any productivity program today.

 Just like most other popular Terminal emulators, Lilyterm also supports multiple tabs which can be very useful if you want to fragment your task into multiple ones.
 Besides that, Lilyterm has support for hyperlinks, where you can open a link directly on your web browser by clicking on the same on the Terminal emulator.
 To showcase your geeky attitude, you can even use Lilyterm in a full-screen window.

 Another one of the best Terminal emulators is Tilix, which has all the basic functionalities besides being beautiful and user-friendly.
 Based on GTK3, Tilix is one of the most interesting Terminal emulators which has support for all the basic functionalities from drag-and-drop of links and files, the grouping of Terminals, background transparency, hyperlinks to everything else you can think of.
 Tilix also has support for notifications which can be useful if you are carrying out a number of tasks and executing a number of commands at the same time.